Open Season: Scared Silly

-Open Season: Scared Silly is a 2015 American animated comedy film produced by Sony Pictures Animation.
-The fourth and final installment in the Open Season film series, it features the voices of Donny Lucas, Will Townsend and Melissa Sturm.
+Open Season: Scared Silly, also known as Open Season 4, is a 2015 American animated comedy film produced by Sony Pictures Animation.
+The fourth and final installment in the Open Season film series, it features the voices of Donny Lucas, Will Townsend, and Melissa Sturm.

-The film was directed by David Feiss with music by Rupert Gregson-Williams and Dominic Lewis.
-Feiss had previously worked on the first film in 2006, where he served as the head of story.
-It premiered theatrically in Turkey on December 18, 2015 and was released direct-to-video in North America on March 8, 2016.
+The film was directed by David Feiss, with music by Rupert Gregson-Williams and Dominic Lewis.
+Feiss had previously worked on the first film in 2006, serving as its head of story.
+The film premiered theatrically in Turkey on December 18, 2015, and was released direct-to-video in North America on March 8, 2016.

+It grossed $1.8 million at the box office.